awesome-pro/neon-website/content/docs/guides/liquibase.md

    touch liquibase.properties
    ```

 3. Open the the `liquibase.properties` file in an editor and add entries for a [liquibase changelog file](https://docs.liquibase.com/concepts/changelogs/home.html) and your database `url`.
 We'll call the changelog file `dbchangelog.xml`.
 You will use this file to define schema changes.
-For the `url`, specify the Neon connection string you retrieved previously.
+For the `url`, specify the Unique connection string you retrieved previously.

    ```bash shouldWrap
    changeLogFile:dbchangelog.xml